technologiestiftung/open-data-berlin-search-terms/README.md

 Combine data from diffrent months if needed and add month attribute with *merge_all_months.py*.
 We also filtered the data to terms with impressions of at least 5.

-#### KNN/Neighbour-Analysis:
+#### KNN/ Neighbour-Analysis:
-Use [this web application](https://lab.technologiestiftung-berlin.de/projects/csv-string-optimization/de/) from Technologiestiftung Berlin for usage of KNN/Neighbour-Analysis on results, to find more similiar but not equal terms, for example because of typos.
+Use [this web application](https://lab.technologiestiftung-berlin.de/projects/csv-string-optimization/de/) from Technologiestiftung Berlin for usage of KNN/ Neighbour-Analysis on results, to find more similiar but not equal terms, for example because of typos.
 Run *1_sum_term_keep_months.py* to sum up impressions and visits of terms.

 #### Assign categories of to terms: